ssichynskyi/ui_plus_api_web_testing/README.md

 # "Hey, look-at-me" project :-)
-This project demonstrates some of my skills in automated Web testing.
+For long time I've developed only proprietary SW with no opportunity to share it.
+So, this project demonstrates some of my skills in automated Web testing.

 ## AUT
 Testing is done vs locally installed WordPress website with WooCommerce plugin on it.